The technical problem behind Sociail is not "add AI to chat."

 The team should know:

-- what context it used,
+- what context it used

-- what it produced,
+- what it produced

-- what still needs review,
+- what still needs review

-- what action, if any, requires approval.
+- what action, if any, requires approval

-That is how agent participation becomes trustworthy.
+That is how AI participation becomes reviewable enough to trust.

 Durable artifacts